blurrycontour/zuul-gerrit/doc/source/howtos/installation.rst

 ----------

 At minimum you need to provide ``zuul.conf`` and ``main.yaml`` placed in ``/etc/zuul/``.
-The following example uses the builtin gearman service in Zuul, and a connection to Gerrit.
+The following example uses a connection to Gerrit.

 **zuul.conf**::